 Our commitment to lawyer development includes leadership training for our high performing senior associates across the firm.
-During our Associate Symposia, senior associates representing all offices meet with members of the Firm’s Executive Committee for three days of programs and activities designed to promote skill development, innovation, collaboration, relationship building and a deeper understanding of the business of the firm.
+During our Associate Symposia, senior associates representing all offices meet with members of the Firm’s Executive Committee for three days of programs and interactive activities designed to promote skill development, innovation, collaboration, relationship building and a deeper understanding of the business of the firm.

 Our commitment and investment in lawyer training and development are further evidenced by our broad definition of professional development.
 Informal training takes place through a combination of mentoring and coaching, the associate review process, pro bono work, and participation in practice groups.
 Our mentoring programs ensure that each junior lawyer has a one-on-one mentoring relationship with a partner.
 The programs focus on accelerating our lawyers’ learning processes by translating legal knowledge into effective legal practice in order to improve the delivery of services to our clients.
 Mentors assist junior associates by emphasizing the firm’s values, imparting the understanding of the firm’s competencies and expectations and providing guidance to assist new lawyers with navigating their early career development.
 Associates are also encouraged to discuss performance feedback with their mentors to identify developmental priorities and strategies for achieving them.

 The Annual Review Process also provides a structured platform for meaningful feedback and assistance in our associates’ development.
 This process is intended to be a constructive, proactive mechanism through which future growth is reviewed and discussed and appropriate promotion decisions are made.
 Our Associate Competencies, Learning and Professional Development curricula, Mentoring Program, and Annual Review Process are seamlessly integrated to ensure a consistent and integrated approach to professional growth and development throughout an associate’s career.